salty-max/parsil/README.md

 ```

 #### bit
-`bit` parses bit at index from a Dataview
+`bit` parses a bit at index from a Dataview

 **Example**